-Grief expert offers tips on holiday survivalNovember 21st, 2012 in Health /
+Grief expert offers tips on holiday survivalNovember 21, 2012 in Medicine & Health / Health

 Ornaments glistening on a pine tree, carols filling the air, shoppers scurrying through stores and the smell of goodies baking in the oven - it's the holidays.
 For many this truly is the most wonderful time of the year.
 Still, for those who have lost a loved one, the empty chair at the table or one less present under the tree can be a painful reminder of the one who is missing.